Mont Ventoux (Cycling From Malaucene)

 The ride really kicks up to an average of about 10% gradient towards Chalet Liotard.
 You might want to refuel here as the section after the chalet is also quite tough.
 If not, be sure to grab some cake and coffee on your descent.

-To the Top
+To The Top

-On your way to the weather station, the wind picks up, and you'll need to be careful not to get too distracted.
 Many days of the year, Mont Ventoux can get too dangerous to ride up there as the winds can become so strong.
 That aside, you have stunning views, and as you hit the top, you will feel like you are sitting above the world as you look down on everything around you alongside the views of the Mont Serein station.

-Other Routes up Ventoux
+Other Routes Up Ventoux

 The most famous climb up Mont Ventoux is from Bedoin which you can read about here.